Encyclomen/CharToM-QA/README.md

 [![](https://img.shields.io/badge/HuggingFace-Dataset-yellow?labelColor=lightgray&logo=huggingface&style=flat-square)](https://huggingface.co/datasets/ZeroXeno/CharToM-QA)

 CharToM-QA is a benchmark introduced in the paper [The Essence of Contextual Understanding in Theory of Mind: A Study on Question Answering with Story Characters](https://arxiv.org/abs/2501.01705).
 It comprises 1,035 Theory of Mind (ToM) questions based on characters from classic novels.
-The benchmark is designed to evaluate ToM-related question-answering (QA) capabilities about characters in the context of novels.
-In CharToM-QA, the task takes the form of ToM related QA about characters within story plots.
-This setting naturally addresses the aforementioned challenges of most existing datasets due to the intrinsic features of story plots in novel books:
+The benchmark is designed to evaluate the capabilities of models to comprehend the ToM of characters in novel stories by asking ToM-related questions to models.
+In CharToM-QA, the task takes the form of ToM-related QA about characters within story plots.
+This setting naturally addresses the challenges of most existing ToM datasets due to the intrinsic features of story plots in novel books:
 - diverse social scenarios
 - rich in complex social relationships and interactions
 - high relevance to the whole book storyline

 Thus, it alleviates heavy reliance on pre-determined rules to generate testing scenarios and raises higher requirements for comprehensively understanding context when evaluating ToM capability of current LLMs.

 CharToM-QA benchmark assesses the ToM capability in four dimensions: `belief`, `intention`, `emotion`, and `desire`.
-Each data contains two types of QA: `generative QA` and `multiplechoice QA`.
-In generative QA, the responses are graded based on based on a structured scoring system, incorporating bonus points and penalty.
-Multiple-choice QA requires selecting the correct answer from predefined choices, including misleading alternatives.
+Our benchmark supports two types of QA experiments: `generative QA` and `multiplechoice QA`.
+In generative QA, the quality of model responses are assessed based on the reference answer and corresponding bonus points provided for each question.
+Multiple-choice QA requires the model to select the most appropriate statement from four provided choices including the correct answer and other misleading ones.

 An example from CharToM-QA benchmark is given below:

 <center><img src="./pics/intro.jpg" width="80%"></center>